 You do the research.
 We format the text.

 The format used for academic articles, such as their referencing style, layout, and whether they use American or British English, varies from journal to journal.
-This is one reason we advise you to choose the journal you’re going to submit to before you begin writing.
-That way you can use the correct formatting from the start.
+Choosing the journal you’re going to submit to before you begin writing means you can use the correct formatting from the start.

 But what happens if you change your mind about which journal to submit to after you’ve finished writing?
 Or what if the journal unfortunately decides to reject your article?
 You may then have the time-consuming job of reformatting it to meet the requirements of a different journal.

 At Taylor & Francis we understand that this can be a lot of extra work on top of the other demands of a busy research career.
 That’s why we’ve introduced format-free submission.